swhitefi/Comparative_Genomics/README.md

 fastqc -o Rush_KPC_264_FastQC_results/before_trimmomatic/ Rush_KPC_264_1_combine.fastq.gz Rush_KPC_264_2_combine.fastq.gz –extract
 ```

-> This will generate the results in html and other formats in output directory
 > This will generate the results directory for forward and reverse fastq reads called Rush_KPC_264_1_combine_fastqc and Rush_KPC_264_2_combine_fastqc in out put folder provided with -o argument.
 The summary.txt file in these directories tells if the data passed different quality control tests.
-You can visualize and assess the quality of data by opening the html report in a browser.
+You can visualize and assess the quality of data by opening html report in a browser.

 >vi.
 Exit your cluster node so you don’t waste cluster resources and $$$!

 >vii.
 Download FastQC report to your home computer to examine

+> The analysis in FastQC is performed by a series of analysis modules.
+The left hand side of the main interactive display or the top of the HTML report show a summary of the modules which were run, and a quick evaluation of whether the results of the module seem entirely normal (green tick), slightly abnormal (orange triangle) or very unusual (red cross).

 `Screenshots explanation.`
+`Explaining Summary results, Basic statistics, per base sequence quality, overrepresented sequences(adapters) from before trimmomatic report.`

 > [A video FastQC walkthrough created by FastQC developers](https://www.youtube.com/watch?v=bz93ReOv87Y "FastQC video")